 The right remote team management tools are essential to distributed workforce success.
 Video conferencing and screen sharing software, such as Zoom, is key, as is software to collaborate with and manage your teams, which is where TalentDesk.io can help.
 A remote employee - whether internal or external - should be able to access securely-stored documents at any time, from anywhere, and be able to track their tasks and projects easily.
 According to the Economist Intelligence Unit, the performance, mobility, and management of software have a huge impact on productivity, for both traditional, and distributed teams.

 Check out how TalentDesk.io can enable you to collaborate with your freelance, contract, and internal teams all on one platform, and empower your teams to deliver amazing work, wherever they are.

 Set clear and realistic expectations:

-Let’s be frank, it can be simpler to ask a quick question when you’re sitting next to your team members.
+Let’s be frank, it can be simpler to ask a quick question face to face when you’re sitting next to your team members in an office space.
 However, this has an easy fix.
 Throughout all your team communications you just need to be extra clear on setting goals, and KPIs, and communicating deadlines so employees know what they are supposed to do and by when.